ARM-software/lisa/doc/source/writing_extensions.rst

     :name: This identifies the workload (e.g. it used to specify it in the agenda_.
-    :package: This is the name of the '.apk' package without its file extension.
+    :package: This is the name of the '.apk' package without its file plugin.
     :activity: The name of the main activity that runs the package.

 Example: